Rafiq Azad: Professional

 Throughout his professional life, spanning 50 years, Azad had many roles.
-He began his career as a lecturer in Kagmari College (now Govt.
-Maulna Mohammad Ali College) in Tangail in the late 1960s.
+He began his career as a lecturer in Government Maulana Mohammad Ali College in Tangail in the late 1960s.
 The year 1971, changed the course of the poet's life, as he traded his pen with a wooden rifle.
 After March 25th crackdown by Pakistani Military, Azad joined Kader Siddique’s ‘Kaderia Bahini’, a civilian guerrilla force, to fight against the occupying army in the Liberation War.
 He soon received the necessary arms and equipment from the treasury, provided by then finance secretary Khondokar Asaduzzaman.

 He joined Bangla Academy in 1972 and worked there until 1984, as the executive editor of Uttaradhikar, a monthly magazine.
 He was also the editor of Robbaar, another popular weekly in 1980s.
 Azad was the director of National Book Center (Jatiyo Grontho Kendro) of Bangladesh for many years.
 He briefly served as the deputy general manager of BJMC (Bangladesh Jute Mills Corporation).
 Azad returned to Bangla Academy in 1995, for a brief period, to help assist the ‘Young Writers Project’, taking up the role of poetics instructor.
 Later he went back to teaching and became a visiting professor of literature at Jahangirnagar University in Savar.
 In the recent years, he had been working in a daily called Amader Shomoy.